madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ### When to const returned value
 - When returning access to internals, by reference or pointer
   * This is to avoid having clients use the access to internals to break the class invariant
+  * This still reveals inner structure, which *may* be a problem later
 - Also when operating on const data, including const methods
+- If found in a table from some optimized class storage (when the object has optimized space, f.ex. holding an enum, representing a string)
+- If the value is fast to create (small, no allocations) it can be returned by value instead
 ~~~{.cpp .numberLines}
 class C
 {